 Yes, every state, except New Hampshire and Virginia, has minimum insurance requirements.
 Every state that does sets minimum coverage limits for drivers.

-What are the most common types of auto insurance that states require?
+What are the most common types of coverage that states require?

 Every state that mandates car insurance requires at least some form of liability coverage.
 Some states may also require: